malmarz/website/content/en/courses/350/intro/collab.md

 Using git, or github will require developers to learn a new tool that might not be easy to learn at first.
 But once the developers use the tool correctly, it is possible to enable the collaboration of thousands of developers on a single project, as can be seen in the [linux kernal project](https://github.com/torvalds/linux).

-Fortunately, replit.com integrates well with github.
-We will be using the main git features from within replite.com, and for other tasks such as merging  and resolving conflicts, we will use the web interface provided by github.com to perform these collaboration related tasks.
+There are many options for developers to use Git and GitHub, they all perform the same tasks and enable the same workflows.
+The simplist is to use [GitHub Desktop](https://desktop.github.com/) to perform basic operations.
+If you setup VSCode correctly you can even get the features in VSCode itself.
+We will also use the web interface provided by GitHub for tasks such as merging  and resolving conflicts.

 Using github is not sufficient for collaborating effectively.
 To be effective, the following conditions must be met:
 1. Code organized to enable collaboration (Django forces that on the project in the way it organizes the code)